The Dakota: Structural features

-The underground mechanical plant, to the west of the building, measured 150 by 60 by 18 ft and contained electrical generators, steam boilers, and steam engines.
+The mechanical plant to the west measured 150 by 60 by 18 ft and contained electrical generators, steam boilers, and steam engines.
 The plant's roof was constructed of brick arches and iron beams, and the garden was planted above it.
-The generators became obsolete after the neighborhood was connected to the city's power grid, and the boilers and engines were relocated to the Dakota's basement.
-The steam plant in the basement, as well as the building's eight hydraulic elevators, were powered by water that was collected from the roof and from underneath each apartment's radiators.
+The generators became obsolete in the 1890s after the neighborhood was connected to the city's power grid, and the boilers and engines were relocated to the Dakota's basement.
+The steam plant in the basement, as well as the building's hydraulic elevators, were powered by water that was collected from the roof and from underneath each apartment's radiators.
 The radiators in each apartment were placed under the window sills.

 The basement had a coal bunker with a capacity of 1000 ST. From the beginning, the building was equipped with "a complete system of electric communication", including electric bells that were used to request the elevators.
-There were 300 electric bells and 4,000 electric lights, all powered by the mechanical plant to the west of the building.
+The Dakota had telegraph wires leading to a florist's shop, a fire station, a nearby stable, and the messenger's and telegraph offices.
+There were 300 electric bells and 4,000 electric lights, all powered by the mechanical plant.
 The attic had six water tanks, each with a capacity of 5000 gal.
 The pumps could draw up to 2 e6gal of water per day, and over 200 mi of pipes delivered water to each apartment.